🚀 NEW FEATURE: Edit & Rewind - Discover a new, smarter way to edit long and complex tests

 End-to-End Testing Framework

 Alright, so now you know what End-to-End testing is – but how to exactly implement it?
-There is a wide variety of checks and individual tests that must be covered by your end-to-end testing plan, some of which include:
+There is a wide variety of checks and individual tests that must be covered by your end-to-end test planning, some of which include:

 When executing E2E testing methods, developers usually follow an established E2E testing framework that guides you throughout the process, enumerating various tasks and responsibilities.
 The framework is relatively simple and consists of only three elements: